yan-h/tonnetz/README.md

 # tonnetz
 A web application for visualizing and playing triads in the Tonnetz.

 All notes use a Shepard tone effect, so none of them are truly higher or lower than any other.
-Going around the clock in a circle is perceived as infinitely ascending/descending in pitfh.
+Going around the clock in a circle is perceived as infinitely ascending/descending in pitch.
 This is as close as I could get to "playing" octave-agnostic pitch classes.

 https://yan-h.github.io/music-vis/